 The ProTac HL uses two CR123A batteries (which are included).
 CR123A batteries are more expensive than standard household batteries like the AA sized alkalines.
 But they also give you a lot of juice and store for a long time.
 The CR123A batteries are not as expensive as they used to be either.
-Today, a six pack of Energizer brand CR123A batteries will set you back only $12.50 at Amazon, and a 12 pack of Streamlight batteries are going for $20.28.
+Today, a six pack of Energizer brand CR123A batteries and 12 pack of Streamlight batteries are both very affordable.

 The ProTac HL is a little more than 5″ long and is about 1″ in diameter.
 This means it fits well into the hand, and is easy to add to your duty belt.
 It is also small enough to tuck into a cargo pocket for off duty carry.
 By way of comparison, the ProTac HL is a little shorter, and a little fatter, than the Streamlight Strion LED flashlight I normally carry on my duty belt.

 The ProTac HL has a metal clip attached to the barrel of the light, which you can use to attach to a pocket like a folding knife.
 It works, but this is not how I use it.
 Here in Florida, I am typically wearing BLACKHAWK! cargo shorts if I am not in uniform.
 I tuck the flashlight into the forward magazine loop found inside the cargo pockets, and the flashlight stays put.
 If I am wearing something fancier, I generally will go with a thinner, less powerful light so as to avoid any bulk that might attract attention.